-A Linnæus University Conference in Kalmar, Sweden, 23-26 October 2017.
+A Linnæus University Conference in Kalmar, Sweden, 23-27 October 2017.
 Now registration is open.
 The deadline for paper submittal was February 28, 2017.
 Deadline for registration is set to 31 of May 2017.

 Linnæus University welcomes you to a three-day conference focused on the Post-Paleolithic rock art of northern Europe and beyond, and specifically, the relationship between chronologies, materialities and ontologies.
 Building on recent advances in the development of rock art chronologies, we wish to investigate how these new understandings can be put to use in exploring aspects of prehistoric materialities and ontologies.
 In the wake of works by Viveiros de Castro, Ingold and Descola, among others, and their reconsideration of humankind's ontologies, we hope to address how rock art and related categories of material culture can contribute to our understanding of the prehistory of northern Europe and connected regions.
 Given that ontology is intimately intertwined with social aspects, this conference focuses not only on the 'conceptual world', but on a broad range of lived experiences and how these are expressed, manifested and challenged through the use of rock art media.
 We welcome papers on these three interconnection themes: